19 Actionable Tips To Drive Website Traffic

 The “how” is the missing ingredient to generating traffic and getting more leads.
 If you don’t know how, you don’t get results.

 You’ve probably heard about what you need to do before:

-- Pay-per-click (PPC) advertising drives website traffic.
+Pay-per-click (PPC) advertising drives site traffic.

 You know this.